marrrrko/mail-receiver/README.md

 API_KEY=averylongpasswordtoprotectadminapi
 EMAIL_DOMAINS=dev1.mail.example.com,dev2.mail.example.com
 EMAIL_ACCOUNT_PREFIX=goodmailonly-
+ADMIN_APP_PORT=2255
 ```

 Emails sent to addresses that don't start with the prefix will be ignored.
 This provides some crude protection against spam.
-In the above example, an email sent to `goodmailonly-test-MCPNBoXE@dev1.mail.example.com` will be saved.
-An email sent to `test-MCPNBoXE@dev1.mail.example.com` will be refused.
+In the above example, an email sent to `goodmailonly-test-MCPNBoXE@dev1.mail.example.com` will be saved to file.
+An email sent to `test-MCPNBoXE@dev1.mail.example.com` will be rejected.

 #### 2. Run `npm i`